spiral/docs/storage/servers.md

 Spiral StorageManager support multiple servers to be used to store you data.
 Every server must be configured with connection/basic options and must have correlated bucket declare few adapter specific options.

 ## Local Server
-Local server utilized local hard drive and `FilesInterface` to store your data.
+Local server utilizes local hard drive and `FilesInterface` to store your data.
 It has only one global option used to declare "home" storage directory - every bucket located will be realted to such home, bucket options must include storage directory and optional mode (by default RUNTIME - 777).

 Example server definition: